Cold Email Follow Up Timing: Best Schedule for 2026

 8. No Social Proof

 Prospects are skeptical of claims without evidence.
-Your follow-ups are opportunities to introduce case studies, testimonials, or recognizable client logos that build credibility.
+Follow-ups are opportunities to introduce a short case study or reference a recognizable client — without making a hard sell.

 9. Missing Call to Action